українська федерація йоги

 The word comes from the root sūtr "to string or put together".
 In the context of the texts, the word "sutra" has two meanings:

-The first, sutra, is a text style in which the author's main goal is to summarize the topic.
+The first one is a text style in which the author's main goal is to summarize the topic.
 Can you imagine such a desire to express your opinion as clearly as possible?

 The second meaning of the word sutra is a short sentence, like a formula or a rule.